Sudanese civil war (2023–present): Political transition

-In December 2018, protests against al-Bashir's regime began, starting the first phase of the Sudanese Revolution.
+In December 2018, protests against al-Bashir's regime began, starting the first phase of the Sudanese revolution.
 Eight months of sustained civil disobedience were met with violent repression.
-In April 2019, the military (including the RSF) ousted al-Bashir in a coup d'état, ending his three decades of rule; the army established the Transitional Military Council, a junta.
-Bashir was imprisoned in Khartoum; he was not turned over to the ICC, which had issued warrants for his arrest on charges of war crimes.
-Protests calling for civilian rule continued; in June 2019, the TMC's security forces, which included both the RSF and the SAF, perpetrated the Khartoum massacre, in which more than a hundred demonstrators were killed and dozens were raped.
+In April 2019, the military (including the RSF) ousted al-Bashir in a coup d'état, ending his three decades of rule; the military established the Transitional Military Council (TMC), a junta.
+Bashir was imprisoned in Khartoum; he was not turned over to the ICC, which had issued warrants for his arrest.
+Protests calling for civilian rule continued.
+In June 2019, the TMC's security forces, including RSF and SAF, attacked persistent demonstrators in the Khartoum massacre, with more than a hundred demonstrators killed and dozens raped.
 Hemedti denied orchestrating the attack.

-In August 2019, in response to international pressure and mediation by the African Union and Ethiopia, the military agreed to share power in an interim joint civilian-military unity government (the Transitional Sovereignty Council), headed by a civilian Prime Minister, Abdalla Hamdok, with elections planned for 2023.
-In October 2021, the military seized power in a coup led by Sudanese Armed Forces (SAF) leader Abdel Fattah al-Burhan and Hemedti.
-The Transitional Sovereignty Council was reconstituted as a new military junta led by al-Burhan, monopolizing power and halting Sudan's transition to democracy.
+In August 2019, in response to international pressure and mediation by the African Union and Ethiopia, the military agreed to share power in an interim joint civilian-military unity government (the Transitional Sovereignty Council, TSC), headed by a civilian Prime Minister, Abdalla Hamdok, with elections planned for 2023.
+In October 2021, the military junta again seized power in a coup led by SAF leader al-Burhan and Hemedti.
+Al-Burhan became leader of the TSC government, halting Sudan's transition to democracy.
+Several factions oppose new elections in Sudan.